kyllew/kuisser/public/Domain 1 Questions.md

 		The other answers are not suitable because:
 		A. K-nearest neighbors (k-NN) - This is a supervised learning algorithm for classification, not for finding groups
 		C. Decision tree - This is a supervised learning algorithm for classification and regression
-		D. Support vector machine - This is a supervised learning algorithm for classification, not suitable for finding natural groups
+		D. Random forest - This is an ensemble supervised learning method used primarily for classification and regression tasks, not for discovering natural groupings in unlabeled data
 	Resource URL:
 	https://docs.aws.amazon.com/sagemaker/latest/dg/k-means.html

 Q151
-A company wants to identify harmful language in the comments section of social media posts by using an ML model.
-The company will not use labeled data to train the model.
+A business needs to detect offensive text in the comments area of its social platform by implementing an ML solution.
+The business does not have access to labeled data for model training.
-Which strategy should the company use to identify harmful language?
+Which approach should the business adopt to identify inappropriate content?
 Options:
 A. Use Amazon Rekognition moderation.
 B. Use Amazon Comprehend toxicity detection.
 C. Use Amazon SageMaker built-in algorithms to train the model.
-D. Use Amazon Polly to monitor comments.
+D. Use Amazon Textract to analyze comments.

-Let me help classify and explain this question:

 Correct Answer:
 	B. Use Amazon Comprehend toxicity detection